opencog/docker/opencog/lang-mst/README.md

 then launching the MST counting scripts, and then monitoring progress.
 Short instructions:

+0. If you haven't already done so, then: `docker start -i mst-counter`.

 1. Set up the environment.
 Just cut-n-paste the below:
 ```
 # Everything we need has already been set up in run-1.